seasaltsaige/discord-uno/README.md

 # What is discord-uno?
 Discord-UNO is meant to be an easy to use, fast, and efficient way to create and handle your very own UNO! games in your Discord bot!
+You can see an example of this package in use [here](https://github.com/Maxisthemoose/example-discord-uno-bot)
 ## Table of Contents
 1. [What is discord-uno](https://github.com/Maxisthemoose/discord-uno#what-is-discord-uno)
 2. [Table of Contents](https://github.com/Maxisthemoose/discord-uno#table-of-contents)